How a Low-Income Designation Can Be an Advantage to Your Credit Union

 Additionally, member business loan rules are much more flexible for LICUs.
 LICUs are not required to abide by the standard rule capping member business loans at 12.25% of their assets or 1.75 times net worth.
 While exempt from the cap, other rules still apply as outlined in 12 CFR Part 723.

-Credit unions receiving the LICU designation can also receive grants from the Community Development Revolving Loan Fund.
+Credit unions receiving the LICU designation also have the advantage of being eligible to receive grants from the Community Development Revolving Loan Fund.
 This NCUA-administered program provides funds to help credit unions offer financial services to low-income members in an effort to stimulate the local economy.
-In 2019, $2 M in grants and $3.5 M in loans are planned to be made available for federal credit unions.
+In 2019, $2 M in grants and $3.5 M in loans are planned to best made available for federal credit unions.
 Additional funds are also available via the Treasury Department’s Community Development Financial Institutions Fund, which in 2017, awarded more than $39 million to 56 credit unions.

-Finally, LICU designation provides field of membership benefits.
+Finally, LICU designation provides a field of membership advantage.
 Low-income, multiple common bond credit unions are able to create low-income associations to help low-income people and add them as members, helping to alleviate poverty in your area.

 If you need more information or assistance in achieving a LICU designation or expanding your credit union’s field of membership, please contact CUCollaborate.